Lasse Kronér: Television career

-In 1997 he appeared as the presenter of Zesam Lotto, Bingolotto's first live summer program on TV4.
-In 1999 he took over as host for the entire Bingolotto, after Leif "Loket" Olsson decided to leave the show, and ended up leading it until 2004.
+In 1997, he appeared as the presenter of Zesam Lotto, Bingolotto's first live summer program on TV4.
+In 1999, he took over as host for the entire Bingolotto, after Leif "Loket" Olsson decided to leave the show, and ended up leading it until 2004.

-In autumn 2005 he began to host a new program, the music quiz Doobidoo in Sveriges Television, a program for which he developed the idea Doobidoo has been ongoing since 2005, and, as of summer of 2012, had produced programs for the eighth season which aired on TV in autumn the same year.
+In autumn 2005, he began to host a new program, the music quiz Doobidoo in Sveriges Television, a program for which he developed the idea Doobidoo has been ongoing since 2005, and, as of summer of 2012, had produced programs for the eighth season which aired on TV in autumn the same year.

 In 2008, Kronér was SVT's yearly Christmas host on Christmas Eve.
 Since the spring of 2011, he is the TV presenter of the game show Smartare än en femteklassare, which is the Swedish version of the format Are You Smarter than a 5th Grader?.
 In 2011 he was a participant, along with Claes Malmberg, in the music game show Så ska det låta, where they competed against Jessica Andersson and Nanne Grönvall.

 Other works

 In 1996, he did the voice of the character Hugo in the Swedish language version of the Disney film The Hunchback of Notre Dame.

-He also published a book of recipes for sandwiches in 2003, titled 80 väldigt goda mackor.
-In 2000 he released the board game Wall Street, which for some years were very successful.
+In 2000, he released the board game Wall Street, which for some years were very successful.
+He also published a book of recipes for sandwiches in 2003, titled Åttio väldigt goda mackor (Eighty very tasty sandwiches).